Stado1/projectP-DM/README.md

 5. Find a way to change the position of the camera in the environment.

-6. Find a way to reduce the allowable error in "droneController.py".
+6. Find a way to reduce the allowable error in "droneController.py". - done, Stado